josecarlosgt/nz-maori-crafts/README.md

 });
 ```

-## Task 2: Create a data structure for the products
+## Part II: Create a data structure for the products

 The following data structure contains all the data of the products promoted by the application: